 Advertisement

 Some argue it improves energy efficiency and promotes outdoor activities, while others believe it disrupts sleep patterns and offers no significant benefits.

-No matter your personal opinion on the matter, some states in Australia will soon implement daylight savings; so here’s what you need to know…
+No matter your personal opinion, some states in Australia will soon come out of daylight savings.
+So here’s what you need to know…

+Advertisement